-Myth: You can determine your baby's gender by the position of sexual intercourse and you can predict it by how you are carrying.
+Can you determine your baby's sex by the sexual position?
+Can you predict it by how you are carrying?

-Fact: This is not true.
-The gender of your baby is determined by the father; more specifically, if sperm carrying an X-chromosome fertilizes the egg, the baby will be a girl and if the sperm carrying a Y-chromosome fertilizes the egg, a boy will result.
-The position of intercourse has no clear effect on which type of sperm (X or Y) successfully fertilizes the egg.
+The facts are that these notions are not true.
+The sex of your baby is determined by the father; more specifically, if sperm carrying an X-chromosome fertilizes the egg, the baby will be a girl and if the sperm carrying a Y-chromosome fertilizes the egg, a boy will result.
+The sex position has no clear effect on which type of sperm (X or Y) successfully fertilizes the egg.

-The baby's size and position determine how one "carries" their baby.
+In addition, the baby's size and position determine how one "carries" their baby.
 For example, during late pregnancy, the baby's head "drops" lower into the pelvis in preparation for delivery; that will make it seem that the mother is carrying "low," but that happens for male and female babies.
-A mother-to-be may be "carrying high" simply because the baby is large, not because of its gender.
+A mother-to-be may be "carrying high" simply because the baby is large, not because of the gender.

 Tips For Back Pain During Pregnancy